alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

     run()
 ```

-The goal is to create a simple loop jump loop process, but in reality we can have bigger memory regions
+The goal is to create a simple process, but in reality we can have bigger memory regions
 and even a "for loop" to map all the pages.
 This way I can assert that the GPT is fully zero after the
 `create_tvm`.
 The `create_tvm` accepts a pointer to a struct which contains the `page_table_address` and
 the `state_address`.
 The following function writes the addresses in memory at the `ŧvm_params_addr`